bcaluneo/osview/README.md

 <br/>
 ![Screenshot of osview](screenshots/prev2.png)
 <br/>
 This program measures the amount of time the system has been executing tasks in kernel mode, user mode, and the amount of time that it has spent idling.
-By default it polls this information every 200ms.
+By default it polls this information every 150ms.
 More information can be found in the Windows Dev Center; specifically, [here](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getsystemtimes).
 All the rendering is handled using the SDL2 library.

+## Building

+A precompiled binary is provided under the release section, but if you wish to build yourself:

+#### Dependencies
+* SDL2 (& SDL2 image)
+* Win32
+* make
+* C++ compiler, default is gcc

+The makefile does require you to configure the library and include directories for SDL2.